JivrajGrewal23/COSC_499_Project_Woo_Woo_Network/weekly_documents/week6.md

 - Complete reviews of other teams, due Friday at midnight
 - Decide on whether or not we will recreate backend based off meeting with Kimberlee on Friday
 - Meet with Kimberlee and previous team member to understand how their backend works.
 - Ask previous project member about how they constructed their backend to simplify our process of making our own back end if we cannot get theirs to run locally.
+- October 13th: Video walkthrough of deploying database has been shared with us.
+We will use this video to try and replicate the process on our personal devices.

 ### Meeting with Kimberlee on October 15th: